Skip to main content

 console.log("Recovered secret:", new TextDecoder().decode(dataKey));

 This example sends three transactions total: allocate(), write(), and read().
-For larger payloads, switch to uploadFile() / downloadFile().
+For larger payloads, switch to uploadFile() / downloadFile() with deployed condition contracts (such as the Story license-gated pattern in IP Asset Vaults).

 Next Steps